 Humans were not designed to sit at 90-degree angles for 8 hours a day.
-The "Desk Slump" does two things:
+The modern "Desk Slump" (Kyphosis) does two terrible things:

-- Physical: Shortens your hip flexors and rounds your spine (Kyphosis).
+- Physical: Shortens your hip flexors, weakens your glutes, and rounds your spine.

 1. Seated Cat-Cow (The Spine Wake-Up)

-- Inhale: Arch your back, look up at the ceiling, open your chest.
-(Cow)
+- Inhale (Cow): Arch your back, look up at the ceiling, squeeze shoulder blades together.
+Open the heart.

-- Exhale: Round your spine, tuck your chin to your chest, stretch shoulder blades apart.
-(Cat)
+- Exhale (Cat): Round your spine, tuck your chin to your chest, separate shoulder blades.

 - Inhale and lift your arms overhead.